The cause of cervical dystonia is usually unknown.

 All of these drugs are started in low doses.
 Doses should be increased until symptoms are controlled or side effects cannot be tolerated.
 Side effects from these drugs are particularly likely in older people.

-The role of surgery for cervical dystonia is controversial.
-Surgery involves cutting the nerves to the affected muscles, so that nerves can no longer stimulate the muscle to contract.
+The role of surgery involving areas outside the brain is controversial.
+For example, in one such procedure, the nerves to the affected muscles are cut.
+As a result, the nerves can no longer stimulate the muscle to contract.
 However, after this procedure, the muscles are permanently weakened or may be paralyzed.
 When the procedure is done by skilled surgeons, benefits outweigh potential complications.

 If symptoms are severe and all of the usual treatments have been ineffective, deep brain stimulation can be done.
 For this procedure, tiny electrodes are surgically implanted in part of the basal ganglia (collections of nerve cells that help initiate and smooth out voluntary muscle movements).
 The electrodes send small amounts of electricity to the specific area of the basal ganglia that causes cervical dystonia and thus help lessen symptoms.